lcipolina/art/README.md

-# art
-Art project with the University of Bari
+# Repository for the art restoration project with the University of Bari